 After that, you can easily choose between paying with your SNAP/EBT benefits or paying with your Cash account.

-For example, suppose you want to make two transactions, swipe and choose SNAP/EBT to pay for the groceries.
+For example, if you want to make two transactions, swipe and choose your SNAP/EBT card to pay for the groceries.
 Then, pay for the remaining items with your Cash account.

 However, the receipt will not tell you the balance left on your card, so you will have to be mindful of this before paying for your items.